-ndonesia's economic freedom score is 63.5, making its economy the 53rd freest in the 2024 Index of Economic Freedom.
-Its rating is unchanged from last year, and Indonesia is ranked 10th out of 39 countries in the Asia-Pacific region.
+ndonesia's economic freedom score is 65.2, making its economy the 60th freest in the 2025 Index of Economic Freedom.
+Its rating has increased by 1.7 points from last year, and Indonesia is ranked 10th out of 39 countries in the Asia-Pacific region.
 The country's economic freedom score is higher than the world and regional averages.
-Indonesia's economy is considered "moderately free" according to the 2024 Index.
+Indonesia's economy is considered "moderately free" according to the 2025 Index.

-Indonesia has undertaken wide-ranging reforms to address structural weaknesses in the economy and improve competitiveness.
+Indonesia has undertaken wide-ranging reforms to address the economy's structural weaknesses and improve competitiveness.
 The economy has shown considerable resilience, weathering the global economic slowdown relatively well.
-Recent reforms have put greater emphasis on improving regulatory efficiency, enhancing regional competitiveness, and creating a more vibrant private sector through decentralization.
-However, institutional shortcomings continue to undercut momentum for more dynamic economic development.
-In the absence of a well-functioning legal and regulatory framework, corruption remains a serious impediment to the emergence of a more dynamic private sector.
+Recent reforms have put greater emphasis on improving regulatory efficiency, enhancing regional competitiveness, and creating a more vibrant private sector through decentralization, but institutional shortcomings continue to undercut momentum for more dynamic economic development.
+In the absence of a well-functioning legal and regulatory framework, corruption remains a serious impediment to greater private-sector dynamism.